Cruising Past Seventy: The Inner Journeys: Do You Want to Know the Secret to My Traveler's Soul?

 Do You Want to Know the Secret to My Traveler's Soul?

-But I thought there must be something more because this passion is unbelievable, unfathomable, and unstoppable.
-True enough, I remember what really did it.
-My mother always insisted that I eat chicken wings.
-And she served them to me often.
-She believed, as many in the Philippines during her time, that this simple act would give anyone the “wings” with which to “fly” the world.
-I remember eating a ton of them as adobo, nilaga, tinola, afritada, steak, curry, inasal, arroz caldo, and, of course, fried.
-I love anything made from chicken wings!
-Thanks, Mommy!
+Yes, my mother had this outsized influence on my life.
+More than work and her travels, she fed me tons of chicken wings.
+She believed, like many in the Philippines during her time, that this would give me the “wings” with which to “fly” the world.
+I remember eating all kinds of chicken wing dishes: adobo, nilaga, tinola, afritada, steak, curry, inasal, arroz caldo, and, of course, fried.
+I grew to love anything made from chicken wings.

 1. Hahahah, it's funny!
 Inspiring...